-- te off ated to ormation onboarding o please adjust The time tible. on are - materials a previous ED (if the organization had one) provided as part of their transition; - materials from your organization's board; - your organization's website, social media, emails and annual reports; - any staff at the organization; - your NSO (if at an NA); and - NAMI National (NAMI 360/720 databases, staff, documentation).
+- materials a previous ED (if the organization had one) provided as part of their transition;

+- materials from your organization's board;

+- your organization's website, social media, emails and annual reports;

+- any staff at the organization;

+- your NSO (if at an NA); and

+NAMI National (NAMI 360/720 databases, staff, documentation).

-If you have any questions regarding this roadmap, please contact fieldcapacity@nami.org.
+If you have any questions regarding the content in this roadmap, please contact fieldcapacity@nami.org.